 - Applications running in the background will use system resources on your computer, thus slowing things down.
-By closing out apps and browser tabs, you're freeing up bandwidth that Doxy.me can use to maintain a stable session.
+By closing out apps and browser tabs, you free up bandwidth that doxy.me can use to maintain a stable session.

 - If multiple people are using the same network, it'll be more congested, and your speeds will likely slow down.
 Either close out as many apps as possible, and start the session anyway, or wait for a later time when there's less network traffic.

 If you have any questions, please contact our support team.